rsvp/chess/README.md

 * Chess is life, and every game is a new life.
 * Chess is like alcohol or a drug: I have to control it, or it could overwhelm me.
 * Chess is like war on a board.
+* Chess is meditation on combinatorics and geometric proof.
 * Chess is mental torture.
 * Chess is not 99% tactics, but tactics will take up 99% of your time.
 * Chess is not a game of speed, it is a game of speech through actions.